Using the H5P Course Presentation Tool

 H5P is very user friendly.
 While exploring, you will see options to Tour, the possibility to see Demos, and a range of Examples.
 Click these while creating objects to get inspiration and ideas.

-For instructions on how to locate and insert H5P Learning Objects, please see Inserting H5P in VU Collaborate.
+For instructions on how to locate and insert H5P Learning Objects, please see Inserting an H5P in VU Collaborate.

 Below are the steps to use the H5P course presentation tool: